Summer Staff FAQs

 Who are you looking for?

 We seek individuals with the qualities and traits found in our most successful summer staff – an active relationship with Christ, servant leadership, humility, perseverance, critical thinking, organizational and motivational skills and respect for and ability to work effectively with individuals from diverse backgrounds and denominations.
+We also are seeking staff who are emotionally ready to serve in a rigorous environment alongside diverse communities and team members.
+Potential staff should demonstrate flexibility and respect for authority.
 Many of these traits are the same characteristics that define great leaders in any context.
-Staff must be 18 years of age and one year post-high school.
+Staff must be 18 years of age and one year post-high school or equivalent.

 What are the requirements for working on YouthWorks staff?

 YouthWorks staff are selected based on their qualifications.
 At minimum, potential YouthWorks staff must be in their first year out of high school (equivalent to a first-year college student).
 YouthWorks policy requires that staff be 20 years or older to be eligible to drive company vehicles; non-driver staff positions are very limited.
-Positions available to non-drivers are Kids Club Coordinator & Ministry Support Coordinator.
+Positions available to non-drivers are Kids Club Coordinator, Ministry Support Coordinator and Utility Support Coordinator.
 YouthWorks also requires that staff be able to conduct various physical and strenuous tasks in a safe manner.
 Tasks include, but are not limited to, lifting and carrying up to 60 pounds, directing participants in meal preparation and safely operating YouthWorks vehicles.

 How does training work?

-When hired, staff have access to the YouthWorks training website.
+When hired, staff have access to the YouthWorks training website that includes helpful information and summer prep tasks.
 Summer staff spend their first week of training with their team in Minneapolis, at our training location.
 After training, staff teams travel (using YouthWorks vehicles) to their community to spend the next week preparing their site for participants.
 Programming typically begins the following week.
 A more experienced YouthWorks staff will be present for the first week that participants are on site to provide additional leadership and training for the team.
 If you want more information about training from former YouthWorks staff, click here to view a video.

 Do I need to be CPR or First Aid certified?